 Rebecca Elliott:

 With all the different personalities it’s impossible not to have a little bit of FOMO.
 The grass is always greener for everyone.
 Every character has that moment where it’s like, well, you have it better than me.
-Or I have it worse.
+Or do I have it worse?
 I think I’ve had some of those conversations with my friends before too, so that also grabbed me.
 Bronwen, your character experiences that.
 Tell me about what drew you to the story initially

 Bronwen Smith: